 It is usually not possible to transfer ownership of a student loan debt balance without refinancing.
 Moreover, some refinance lenders may allow you to combine debt with a spouse.

 Do you have federal loans?
 Financial experts and refinance lenders caution student borrowers to consider potential federal student debt relief.
-Federal loans are currently in suspended payments at 0% interest until January 31, 2022, at which point some amount of debt cancellation may go into effect.
+Federal loans are currently in suspended payments at 0% interest until September 1, 2022; there may even be some amount of federal debt cancellation.

 Can I Save Money?

 Refinancing is most cost effective when a borrower has a high debt balance.
 This is why lenders require a minimum balance for refinancing.
 The most common minimum balance is $5,000, but they can run as high as $60,000.